 Have you ever ruined your most-loved piece of clothing simply because you misinterpreted the care label?
 I did.
 Thus, I’ve prepared an overview of laundry symbols, just in case:

-Organizing your closet and maintaining your clothes and shoes ensures your most-loved items are available whenever you want to wear them.
-This is essential, but there are more ways to optimize your wardrobe:
+Keeping your clothes and shoes in perfect shape ensures they are available whenever you want to wear them.
+This is essential, but there are more ways to organize and optimize your wardrobe:

 What are your favorite luxury fabrics?
-Do you have any specific tips and tricks on how to take care of them properly?
+Do you have any specific tips and tricks to take care of them properly?
 Let us know!